decause-gov/cms-gource/README.md

 # cms-gource

-This repository contains a configuration scripts, log files, and graphic assets used to generate a source code repository visualization using [Gource](https://gource.io).
+This repository contains configuration scripts, log files, and graphic assets used to generate a source code repository visualization using [Gource](https://gource.io).

 ## Usage